About AALCO

 One of the major achievements of AALCO in its programme in the economic field was the launching of its Integrated Scheme for Settlement of Disputes in the Economic and Commercial Transactions in 1978.
 Pursuant to that Scheme, it was decided to establish Regional Arbitration Centres under the auspices of AALCO, which would function as international institutions with the objectives to promote international commercial arbitration in the Asian-African regions and provide for conducting international arbitrations under these Centres.

-Five such Centres have been established so far, which are located at Cairo (Arab Republic of Egypt), Kuala Lumpur (Malaysia), Lagos (Nigeria), Tehran (Islamic Republic of Iran) and Nairobi (Kenya).
+Six such Centres have been established so far, which are located at Cairo (Arab Republic of Egypt), Kuala Lumpur (Malaysia), Lagos (Nigeria), Tehran (Islamic Republic of Iran), Nairobi (Kenya) and Hong Kong Special Administrative Region (the People's Republic of China).
 The respective hosts Governments recognize their independent status like an international organization and have accorded privileges and immunities to these Centres.

 AALCO provides its expertise and assistance to its Member States in the appointment of arbitrators and other matters related to the conduct of arbitration.
 Its centers provide the opportunities for training of arbitrators as well.
 The Directors of the Centres present their reports on the functioning of the Centres at the Annual Sessions.